osawa-naotaka/unisearch/README.en.md

 However, in exchange for the improved search speed, there are a number of drawbacks

-1. Indexing takes a long time, about several hundreds of seconds for 1000 articles.
+1. Indexing takes a long time, about 3-6 seconds for 100 articles.
 Therefore, it is essential to create the index in advance with SSG, etc.
 2. Search noise increases, and false positives (sentences that should not match appear in the search results) increase.
 3. fuzzy searches for CJK(Chinese, Japanese, Korean)-like languages will increase the noise considerably.
 It also matches strings that are farther away from the intended edit distance.
 4. Some of the information in the search results will be missing: pos and wordaround will not exist.